 Other BBB tips on hiring a tax preparer include:

-Consumers may obtain a BBB Business Profile on an individual business at bbb.org or by calling 417-380-5074.
+Consumers may obtain a BBB Business Profile at BBB.org.